Raleigh Springs Mall

 The Raleigh Springs Mall was an enclosed shopping mall serving the city of Memphis, Tennessee, United States.
 The site is located on the north side of Memphis, on Austin Peay Hwy. just north of Interstate 40.
 It began construction in 1969 and opened two years later on August 11, 1971 as one of the city's first two shopping malls (the other being Southland Mall), owned and managed by the Edward J. DeBartolo corporation.
 The Raleigh Springs Mall originally featured about seventy stores and later featured a twelve-screen multiplex, with four anchor stores, formerly occupied by Sears, JCPenney, Goldsmith's and Dillard's.
 The theater closed in December 2011, Sears closed in April 2011, and the other three anchors closed in 2003.
 The mall property was won by the City of Memphis in multiple court challenges in favor to build a city Civic Center.
-The mall closed with 3 business still operating, City Trends, World Diamond Center, and a church.
+The mall closed with 3 businesses operating at the time of closure: Citi Trends, World Diamond Center, and a church.